Mostefa-M/ansible-training/README.md

 If we do again "git status we will see modified: README.md in green color.

-With "git commit -m "update readme file, initial commit" we will make change on the actual README.md on our GitHub repository the "-m" option  is to write message to the commit.
+With "git commit -m "update readme file, initial commit" we will validate the change on the README.md the "-m" option  is to write message to the commit.

+And most importantly to make change on the MASTER Branch on the  actual README.md on our GitHub repository we need to used this following command

+git push origin main